MohammadYousef-001/Personal-Expenses-Tracker/docs/test-plan.md

 ## Evidence

-Evidence was captured from MCP Inspector for test cases T01 to T04
+Evidence was captured from MCP Inspector for these test cases

+- T01 successful `add_expense` happy path
+- T02 negative amount validation rejection
+- T03 impossible calendar date validation rejection
+- T04 empty required fields validation rejection

 The screenshots for these test cases are included in one PDF file

 [Open the Week 5 manual test evidence PDF](evidence/evidence.pdf)

-Test cases T05 to T10 were also executed manually in MCP Inspector and marked PASS in the test table
+The remaining test cases were also executed manually in MCP Inspector and marked PASS in the test table

 ## Fixture Reset